 WaW Dance dancers continue to support the class.
 Volunteer Robyn Holdway has been with us from the start.
 Whilst she is in Canada, another WaW Dancer Judy Macsporran, has stepped up.
 Olivia and Betty are regular volunteers.
 They do a fantastic job assisting across the board and especially to encourage engagement and participation.
 The class is a joyful, fun filled and failure free social gathering for people affected by dementia and their friends.
 We are all dancers, together.

 Ask yourself: If not me, who?
 If not now when?
 There is plenty of evidence for the wide ranging value of participating in movement and dance.
 If you want to know more about setting a class up, get in touch with me, I’ll be happy to help with some core information.
 Just find out what you need to know to recognise something good and then just get on with making it happen.
 Essential qualities for everyone involved: kindness, respect, a genuine liking for people.

 Real leaders, are ordinary people with extraordinary enthusiasm.

-If you have dance experience, a Come Dance With Me class could be a good start toward the larger goal of a dementia friendly community
+If you have dance experience, a Come Dance With Me class could be a good start toward the larger goal of making where you live a dementia friendly town or suburb.

 Arts don’t look for right or wrong answers.
 Arts give people with dementia the means and the freedom to express themselves.
 When we create something new, our brain has to do the same.